And what to say instead…

 I would say that Listening is also the best case here.
 If you’re speaking to someone who has gone through this and gotten out of it- just listen.

-If someone is telling you this that may be in present danger, please refer them to the National Domestic Abuse Hotline
+If someone you know may be in danger, please refer them to the National Domestic Abuse Hotline

 The Hotline has resources and a number to call for those who may be in immediate danger.